-Actions planned to reduce the number of poverty-level families

-A key component of the City of Hayward's anti-poverty strategy is to collaborate with other agencies whose focus is improving opportunities for low-income families, youth, single adults, and persons with disabilities who need shelter, prevention, and intervention activities to improve their lives.
-The City will collaborate with number of these public partners and fund non-profit organizations in implementing innovative programs to meet these needs.
+Actions planned to reduce the number of poverty-level families whose focus is improving opportunities for low-income families, youth, single adults, and persons with disabilities who need shelter, prevention, and intervention activities to improve their lives.
+The City will collaborate with a number of these public partners and fund non-profit organizations in implementing innovative programs to meet these needs.
+Partners include the City's public library, local food banks and food pantries, non-profit legal services providers such as Centro Legal de la Raza and Family Violence Law Center, homeless services providers such as Bay Area Community Services and Abode Services, and shelter providers such as Ruby's Place and the Alliance for Community Wellness.